 Summer is fading fast, but there's one thing you can do to make the season last just a little bit longer: make granola.

-This granola is made with oats, coconut oil, maple syrup, brown sugar, and vanilla extract.
-I added dried cranberries and almonds for some extra sweetness, but you could use any type of nuts or seeds you like best!
+This granola has oats, coconut oil, maple syrup, brown sugar, and vanilla extract.
+I added dried cranberries and almonds for some extra sweetness, but you could use any nuts or seeds you like best!

 To make it even better, you can easily customize your homemade granola by adding other ingredients like your favorite dried fruits (we love raisins!), chocolate chips, or chopped-up candy bars for an extra sweet treat!
 Your friends will be impressed with how great it tastes when they realize it's homemade!